The Mystery Play

-The Mystery Play is the title of a graphic novel written by Grant Morrison and illustrated by Jon J Muth, released as a hardcover by DC Comics Vertigo imprint in 1994.
+The Mystery Play is the title of a graphic novel written by Grant Morrison and illustrated by Jon J Muth, released as a hardcover by American company DC Comics's Vertigo imprint in 1994.

 Synopsis

 Townley, a fictional Yorkshire town, is trying to revive its lost fortunes by hosting a series of mystery plays – allegorical medieval plays recreating stories from the New Testament – but the plan hits a snag when the actor who plays God is found dead.
 Detective Sergeant Frank Carpenter is brought into the sleepy town to solve the murder, while local reporter Annie Woolf performs an investigation of her own.
 As the suspects mount up, Carpenter finds his grip on reality slipping, until things come to a shocking climax during a recreation of the crucifixion of Jesus.